mgubi/tm-julia/README.md

 # tm-julia

-TeXmacs plugin for the Julia language
+A TeXmacs plugin for the Julia language

+(c) 2021  Massimiliano Gubinelli <mgubi@mac.com>